isomerpages/moh-hcc/_join-us/supporting-covid-19-operations.md

 **What’s Next?**

 Thank you for your interest in joining the SG Healthcare Corps!
 We will be in touch with you via email or phone call to confirm your registration with the Corps.
-We will then contact you of any suitable onboarding, training, and/or matched institution(s) that can benefit from your help.
+We will then contact you of any suitable deployments, training, and/or matched institution(s) that can benefit from your help.
 Stay tuned!